-Note: If a student does not take the Final Exam, a grade of U is entered regardless of the overall course average.
-The lowest test grade with least weight will be replaced with the Final Exam grade, assuming it benefits the student.
-Any grade of 0 due to academic dishonesty is not eligible to be replaced.
+Note: If a student does not take the Final Exam, the student will receive a grade of U regardless of the overall course average.
+Tests are not weighted equally.

 MATH045 Grade: If the MATH050 grade is A, B, or C, the student earns a grade of S for MATH045.
 If the MATH050 grade is U and the student's Final Exam grade is greater or equal to 60%, the student earns a grade of S for MATH045.
 Otherwise, student earns a U in both courses.